cjacker/opensource-toolchain-bouffalo-lab/README.md

 > Iot sdk does not update at all, please use mcu sdk(it will be named bouffalosdk)

 You should bf_mcu_sdk from now.

+**NOTE 2:**

+It seems upstream decide to close BLFlashCommand and BLFlashCube sources, if this is a issue for you, you should know that.

 # Compiler